marijnh/Eloquent-JavaScript/03_functions.md

 one will tell you about it.

 The upside is that this behavior can be used to allow a function to be called with different amounts of arguments.
-For example this `minus` function tries to imitate the `-` operator by acting on either one or two arguments.
+For example, this `minus` function tries to imitate the `-` operator by acting on either one or two arguments:

 ```
 function minus(a, b) {